Lila B. Bjorklund

 Chairman of the Board

 Gary L. Crocker is a self-made man, a nationally recognized entrepreneur, and a man with a deep conviction to serve mankind.
+He also has served as chairman of the Utah Youth Village for the past 25 years.

 Gary is also a member of the President's Leadership Council at Brigham Young University, in which he played a pivotal role both as a major donor and as a volunteer leader in their recent capital campaign.